-The main starting point is choosing a book for the first session and then each further session.
+The starting point is choosing a book for the first session and then each further session.
 Why not begin by offering a choice of books and having a vote?
-This allows everyone to get involved.
+This allows everyone in the book club to feel involved.

 Talking about the author is a great starting point.
 See if you can find an author interview online or some quotes that you can share with the group to kick-start a discussion.

-Every Penguin Reader title has discussion questions at the back of book.
+Every Penguin Reader has discussion questions at the back of the book.
 Take a look and choose a few for your book club to discuss.

 Take a look at the ‘People in the story’ page of your Penguin Reader.
 Select a handful of characters to discuss.
 Or ask the question: which character do you identify with the most?

-At the end of each meeting take a look at the blurb for the next book you plan to read.
+At the end of each meeting, look at the blurb for the next book you plan to read.
 Ask the group to guess the genre and make predictions about the story.
 This is a great way to build enthusiasm for the next meeting.

-Be realistic about timescales.
+And finally, be realistic about timescales.
 Leave enough of a gap between meetings so that everyone had time to read the book at a leisurely pace.
-Remember, this isn’t school work.
-The most important thing is to enjoy the reading process as well as each other’s company.
+Remember, this isn’t schoolwork.
+The most important thing is to enjoy the reading process, as well as each other’s company.